Do Americans now need a visa to visit a E.U. country?

 Related: Trump Suspends Expedited Visa Approvals for Foreign Workers

-"Not right now," said Erica Richter of ASTA, the American Society of Travel Agents.
+"Not right now," said Erika Richter of ASTA, the American Society of Travel Agents.

 Almost 13 Million Americans Visit Europe Each Year